tawesoft/untrusted.py/README.md

 for HTML might still be dangerous SQL.
 It's best to delay the escaping until the final point of use - keep a value as `untrusted.*` for as long as possible.

 This module isn't a magic solution.
 It's a tool to be used wisely.
+Don't fall into the trap of thinking about a value "it's a `str` now so it's safe".

 ### Using untrusted collection types